streamr-dev/streamr-specs/PROTOCOL.md

 ### MessageRef

-Used inside a Stream Layer message to identify the previous message on the same `msgChainId` (defined above).
+Used inside a Stream Control message to identify the previous message on the same `msgChainId` (defined above).
 If the `MessageRef` is not provided by the publisher, then the stream will have weaker delivery guarantees, as subscribers will not be able to detect missing messages and request gapfills.

 ```
 [timestamp, sequenceNumber]